YuriyTikhonoff/rsschool-cv/README.md

 * Participation in commercial development of web applications
 * Providing interactions with MySQL database
 * Implementation of app business logic
+* Providing best practicies in the code writing